global-pulse/HunchWorks/README.md

 Status
 ------

-HunchWorks is currently under development.
+HunchWorks is on hold until further notice.

 Requirements